This page describes how to implement the Ogden hyperelastic behaviour.

 = convertSecondPiolaKirchhoffStressToCauchyStress(Sv+Si,F1); sig

-The most direct expression the consistent tangent operator is given
+The most direct expression of the consistent tangent operator is

 \partial \underline{S}}{\displaystyle \partial \underline{C}}}\).